tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCMD 工具_intl_en.md

 ## FAQs

-If you have any questions about COSCMD, please see [COSCMD Tool](https://intl.cloud.tencent.com/document/product/436/30586).
+If you have any questions about COSCMD, see [COSCMD](https://intl.cloud.tencent.com/document/product/436/30586).